 - FMS base units come in two configurations:

-- 1RU FMS – includes 8 dry contact or 4-20mA inputs, up to 10 IP links, up to 32 slave devices and 2 relay outputs.
+- 1RU FMS – includes 8 dry contact or 4-20mA inputs, up to 10 IP links, up to 32 secondary devices and 2 relay outputs.
 Enclosure has room for one additional expansion card.

-- 2RU FMS – includes 8 dry contact or 4-20mA inputs, up to 10 IP links, up to 32 slave devices and 2 relay outputs.
+- 2RU FMS – includes 8 dry contact or 4-20mA inputs, up to 10 IP links, up to 32 secondary devices and 2 relay outputs.
 Enclosure has room for three additional expansion cards.

 - FMS expansion cards:

 - EXP-A – provides an additional 12 universal inputs (dry contact, 4-20mA, 0-5 VDC or 0-10 VDC) and has 8 relay outputs.